Blastoconidium: Formation of a blastoconidium

 The mitotic budding process through which blastoconidia are formed consists of three steps.
 The first step is bud emergence, in which the outer cell wall of the parental yeast thins.
 At the same time, there is growth of new cell wall and plasma membrane components.
 The next step is bud growth, a process that is regulated by the synthesis of new cellular components and turgor pressure created by the parental yeast cell.
 While this bud is growing, mitosis of the parental nucleus is taking place.
 Once there are two identical nuclei, one will migrate to the forming blastoconidium.
 The last step is conidium separation, in which a ring of chitin forms between the blastoconidium and the parental yeast cell; this ring of chitin will eventually form the septum.
 Now that these two cells are separated, a bud scar forms on the parental yeast cell.
 These bud scars can be detected due to the presence of more chitin in these areas, and this is also a way to detect how many times a yeast cell has undergone the budding process.
 Sometimes, the process of forming a blastoconidium does not end in the complete separation from the parental yeast cell.
-When this occurs, pseudohypha is formed, a filamentous chain of connected blastoconidia.
+When this occurs, a pseudohypha is formed, a filamentous chain of connected blastoconidia.

 Blastoconidium virulence

 Fungal species that form blastoconidia are ubiquitous and commensal in nature, but can become opportunistic pathogens when the blastoconidia convert into the hyphal form through morphogenesis.
 The blastoconidia form is a part of the normal flora, while the hyphal form can be considered pathogenic and cause infection.

 For example, Candida albicans exists in different forms depending on certain environmental conditions, and the dimorphic nature of Candida albicans is a major virulence factor.
-The conditions at which this organism exists as a yeast (commensal) occur when the temperature is less than 30° C, pH is less than 7, serum is absent, and nitrogen is abundant.
+The conditions at which this organism exists as a yeast (commensal) occur when the temperature is less than 30°C, pH is less than 7, serum is absent, and nitrogen is abundant.
 The conditions at which this organism occurs as hyphae (pathogenic) are when the temperature is 37°C, pH is greater than 7, serum is present, and nitrogen is limiting.
 The blastoconidia yeast is less virulent to humans because the conditions required for growth do not occur in humans, but the hyphal form is virulent because it thrives in the environment a human provides as a host.
 So, when Candida albicans converts to the hyphal form, it will cause more infections.